On the action of relatively irreducible automorphisms on their train tracks: Applications

 Now we are in position to start the proof of the main result of this section. \begin{proof}[Proof of Theorem~\ref{Out(F_3)}]

-The possible free factor systems that there are for $F_3$ are one of the following types (for some free basis $\{a,b,c\}$):
+The possible free factor systems of $F_3$ have one of the following types (for some free basis $\{a,b,c\}$):

 \begin{enumerate} \item $\G$ = $\emptyset$.
-Note that in this case $\O(\G) = CV_3$. \item $\G = \{ <a> \}$. \item $\G = \{ <a>, <b> \}$. \item $\G = \{ <a>, <b>, <c> \}$. \item $\G = \{ <a,b> \}$. \item $\G = \{<a,b>, <c> \}$. \end{enumerate}
+Note that in this case $\O(\G) = CV_3$. \item $\G = \{ \langle a\rangle \}$. \item $\G = \{ \langle a\rangle, \langle b\rangle \}$. \item $\G = \{ \langle a\rangle, \langle b \rangle, \langle c\rangle \}$. \item $\G = \{ \langle a,b\rangle \}$. \item $\G = \{\langle a,b\rangle, \langle c\rangle \}$. \end{enumerate}

-\begin{rem} The stabilisers of points of a relative outer space of a free product, are described in \cite{GuirardelLevitt}, in terms of the elliptic free factors $G_i$ of $\G$ and the automorphisms groups, $\Aut(G_i)$.
-In the cases $(1)-(4)$, the stabilisers of points are virtually $\mathbb{Z}^k,$ for some uniformly bounded $k$.
-In particular, any subgroup of the stabiliser in these cases, is finitely presented. \end{rem}
+\begin{rem} The stabilisers of points of a relative outer space of a free product are described in \cite{GuirardelLevitt}, in terms of the elliptic free factors $G_i$ of $\G$ and the automorphisms groups $\Aut(G_i)$.
+In cases $(1)-(4)$, stabilisers of points are virtually $\mathbb{Z}^k$ for some uniformly bounded $k$.
+In particular, any subgroup of the stabiliser in these cases is finitely presented. \end{rem}

 Let $[\phi] \in \Out(F_3)$.
 Let's first assume that our automorphism and all of its powers do not fix a point of some relative outer space of $F_3$.
 As noticed (Remark~\ref{Irreducibility}), there is some relative outer space $\O(\G)$ for which $[\phi]$ is irreducible.
-Note that under our assumption that no power $[\phi]$ fixes a free splitting, we get that $\lambda_{\O}(\phi) > 1$.
-Therefore, cases $(5)$ and $(6)$ of above list, cannot appear under our assumptions, as the corresponding relative outer spaces are consisted by a single simplex and so there are no automorphisms of $\Out(\G)$ with $\lambda_{\G}(\phi) >1$ (all such automorphisms fix a point of $\O(\G)$).
+Note that under our assumption that no power of $[\phi]$ fixes a free splitting, we get that $\lambda_{\O}(\phi) > 1$.
+Therefore, cases $(5)$ and $(6)$ of above list cannot appear under our assumptions, as the corresponding relative outer spaces are consisted by a single point (assuming volume equal to 1) and so there are no automorphisms of $\Out(\G)$ with $\lambda_{\G}(\phi) >1$ (all such automorphisms fix a point of $\O(\G)$).

-In any other case, by Theorem~\ref{RelativeCentraliser}, $C_{\G} (\phi)$ has a finite index subgroup which is a $\mathbb{Z}$-extension of $C_X(\phi)$, where $C_X(\phi)$ is the subgroup of $C_{\G}(\phi)$, acting trivially on $X \in \O(\G)$.
+In any other case, by Theorem~\ref{RelativeCentraliser}, $C_{\G} (\phi)$ has a finite index subgroup which is a $\mathbb{Z}$-extension of $C_X(\phi)$, where $C_X(\phi)$ is the subgroup of $C_{\G}(\phi)$, acting trivially on some $X \in \O(\G)$.
 By Remark~\ref{SubgroupsOfStabilisers}, $C_X(\phi)$ is finitely presented.
 Therefore, $C_{\G}(\phi)$ is finitely presented, as a $\Z$-extension of a finitely presented group.
-By Proposition~\ref{NoFixedFS}, the centraliser $C(\phi)$ of $[\phi]$ in $\Out(F_3)$ has as a finite index subgroup, the finitely presented $C_{\G}(\phi)$, and therefore $C(\phi)$ is finitely presented itself.
+By Proposition~\ref{NoFixedFS}, the centraliser $C(\phi)$ of $[\phi]$ in $\Out(F_3)$ has as a finite index subgroup which is finitely presented the (the group $C_{\G}(\phi)$), and therefore $C(\phi)$ is finitely presented itself.
 In particular, $C(\phi)$ is finitely generated.